Learning Without Losing Identity: Capability Evolution for Embodied Agents: Introduction

 Embodied agents are expected to operate persistently in the physical world, interacting with dynamic environments over extended periods of time.
 Unlike short-lived software agents, such systems must continuously acquire new capabilities while maintaining stable behavior and consistent control.

-Recent advances in large language models have enabled rapid progress in agent-based systems.
+\looseness=-1 Recent advances in large language models have enabled rapid progress in agent-based systems.
 A prevailing approach to improving such systems is to directly modify the agent itself, through prompt engineering, policy updates, or structural redesign.
-While effective for short-term optimization, these approaches fundamentally alter the agent across iterations, leading to instability, reduced reproducibility, and loss of persistent identity.
+While effective for short-term optimization, these approaches fundamentally alter the agent across iterations, leading to instability, reduced reproducibility, and identity loss.

 This limitation is particularly critical in embodied settings, where agents are tightly coupled with real-world execution.
 Unlike purely digital systems, instability in decision-making can lead to unsafe or irreversible physical outcomes.
 As a result, there is a fundamental tension between \emph{continuous improvement} and \emph{system stability}---a tension that existing agent-centric approaches fail to resolve.